By Stefán Bessi

 Winter: Snowy Landscapes and Northern Lights

-Winter transforms the Golden Circle into a completely different environment.
+Winter transforms the Golden Circle into an entirely different environment.

 At Geysir, geothermal steam rising into cold winter air creates a striking atmosphere as Strokkur continues its regular eruptions.

-Meanwhile, Gullfoss waterfall becomes one of Iceland’s most impressive winter sights, with ice formations building along the canyon walls while the river continues to roar through the gorge.
+Gullfoss waterfall, on the other hand, is one of Iceland’s most beautiful winter sights.
+Ice forms along the canyon walls while the river continues to roar through the gorge.

 Winter also brings the possibility of seeing the Northern Lights.
-Because many parts of the Golden Circle have very little light pollution, the area can offer good aurora viewing conditions on clear nights.
+Because many parts of the Golden Circle have very little light pollution, the area can offer excellent aurora viewing conditions on clear nights.

 Aurora borealis over Þingvellir National Park and its church on a winter night